Rhetoric & Writing at BGSU

 Tina Arduini (2012)

 Tina obtained her BA and MA in English with a concentration in literature at Indiana University of Pennsylvania (IUP).
-She spent the past four years teaching various composition courses at Bucks County Community College and Penn State, DuBois.
-She also teaches composition for two online universities during her breaks from school.
-Her research interests include linguistics and the evolution of language as well as adult learners in the online environment.
+After graduation, she spent four years teaching various composition courses at Bucks County Community College and Penn State, DuBois.
+She also teaches composition and literature courses online during her breaks from school.
+Her research interests include labor union and working class rhetoric as well as multimodal and digital literacies.
 In her free time, she can be found playing video games or watching science fiction television programming with her husband.

 Amanda Athon (2010)